Steps to Global Expansion – Top 8

 Plan your budget

-By this stage, you should have enough information to create a sustainable budget plan to be executed by your local team.
-Aim to create a 12-month business plan along with a 3-year plan that should be reviewed and updated every six months.
-It is also advisable to perform quarterly operating reviews to ensure you are keeping on track with your goals and planned costs.
-One of the last key steps to global expansion is to make sure that you communicate your plans clearly with both your current and new teams.
+You should have enough information to create a budget plan to be executed.
+Create a 12-month plan along with a 3-year plan that should be reviewed and updated every 6-months.
+Perform quarterly reviews to ensure you are keeping on track with planned costs.
+Make sure you communicate your plans clearly with both your teams.

-Expanding overseas may not be a straightforward task, but with the growth opportunities global markets will offer, it is an undeniably crucial move.
-The key to success is understanding what scaling means for your business and knowing how to do it the correct way.
-It can only be achieved by knowing which questions to ask and which metrics to give precedence to determine a clear roadmap for expansion.
+Expanding overseas may not be straightforward, but the opportunities global markets offer is undeniable.
+Understanding what scaling means for you and knowing how to do it is key.
+It can only be achieved by knowing which questions to ask and which metrics determine a clear roadmap for expansion.
 In an industry where SaaS companies must move quickly to survive, you can minimise the time constraints by following the steps to global expansion outlined above.